autobib/autobib/README.md

 ```
 will search through the document for valid citation keys and output the bibliography into the file `main.bib`.

-### Editing records
+### Modifying records

 On the first run, Autobib retrieves the data directly from a remote provider.
 The data is stored locally in a [SQLite](https://www.sqlite.org/) database, which defaults to `~/.local/share/autobib/records.db`, so that subsequent runs are substantially faster.
-You can view and update the internally stored record with
+You can view and modify the internally stored record with
 ```bash
 autobib edit zbl:1337.28015
 ```
 If the record does not yet exist in your local record database, it will be retrieved before editing.

+You can also re-retrieve a record from the remote provider using the `autobib update` command, or remove one from the database using the `autobib delete` command.
+Run `autobib help update` and `autobib help delete` for more details.

 ### Assigning aliases